 - Exit doors that are locked/closed should not be propped open.

 - Residents may not play sports in common areas or hallways and may not use any type of bat, ball, stick, or other objects.

 - Residents may not inflate or use pools or hot tubs inside the residence hall or any property surrounding the residence hall.

 - Keeping personal belongings in the hallway is prohibited.

 - Personal property on the outside of room doors must be attached to doors only and not extend into hallways.

 - Residents may not ride bicycles, scooters not being used for mobility devices, or mopeds in the residence hall.

 University Housing’s primary means of communication with current residents is through email.
 Residents are expected to check their @wisc.edu email frequently and consistently.
 Failure to monitor this email address will not exempt residents from adhering to information and deadlines communicated.
-Residents are expected to cooperate with staff and respond favorably to reasonable requests.
+Residents are expected to cooperate with staff and adhere to reasonable requests.
 Any concerns from an interaction with staff should be shared with the community Residence Life Coordinator or another Residence Life staff member.

 - All residents and their guests in the halls are expected to comply with requests from staff members (i.e. presenting appropriate identification).
 If residents have a concern about the validity of a request, it is expected that residents comply in the moment and then speak with the Residence Life Coordinator or Area Coordinator of their hall as soon as possible.

 - The use of physical force of any kind against a staff member is prohibited.